aduvenhage/ais-decoder/README.md

 The setup script does try to build and install the C++ library automatically.
 If this fails see the [build](#build) instructions.

 To build manually (tested with MacOS):

-Follow the decoder lib [build](#build) instructions first -- if the library is installed on the system the SWIG steps are easier.
+Follow the decoder lib [build](#build) instructions first -- if the library is installed on the system, the SWIG steps are easier.

 ```
 cd python